Trentino Booking Booking

 Distance in km

-The medium-easy difficulty hike unfolds partly through the cool woods of Val di Peio and partly on a comfortable dirt road exposed to the sun, leading to the Piz del Pai Waterfalls.
+The medium-easy difficulty hike partly develops in the cool woods of Val di Peio and partly on a comfortable dirt road exposed to the sun until you reach the Piz del Pai Waterfalls.

-This pleasant walk begins upstream of the small village of Celentino and takes you across wide and green meadows exposed to the warm rays of the sun, before entering dense woods where you can enjoy a refreshing breeze.
-Leaving the comfortable dirt road behind, the path continues along a simple trail until you reach the waterfall.
-Let yourself be enchanted by the forest of Val di Pejo, enjoy the cool water sprays sliding on your skin, and admire the small but fascinating leap of the Piz del Pai Waterfall, falling into the narrow gorge of the rocks below.
+This pleasant walk starts above the small village of Celentino and will make you cross wide and green meadows exposed to the warm rays of the sun, then enter the dense woods where you can enjoy a pleasant refreshing breeze.
+After leaving the comfortable dirt road, the route continues along a simple path up to the waterfall.
+Let yourself be enchanted by the Val di Pejo woods, enjoy the cool water jets sliding on your skin and admire the small but charming drop of the Piz del Pai Waterfall, falling into the narrow rock gorge below.

 Route info